SoftUni-Internal/interactive-content/EN/02-Data-Definition-And-Data-Types/03-Basic-SQL-Queries.md

-[slide]

 # Basic SQL Queries

+[slide hideTitle]

-## SQL Queries
+# SQL Queries

-We communicate with the database engine using SQL by writing queries which provide greater control and flexibility.
+We communicate with the database engine using SQL by writing queries that provide greater control and flexibility.

-To create a database using SQL type in the following command:
+To create a database using SQL, type in the following command:

 ```Java
 CREATE DATABASE employees;  // 'employees' is the name of our newly created database.